voidpro-dev/httpd-file-server-crawler/README.md

    windows : py crawler.py

 # requirements
+runtime : python3
-pip : requests, bs4, pysocks (only if you use socks proxy) other : torproxy (if you want to clone file server which on tor network
+pip : requests, bs4, pysocks (only if you use socks proxy)<br>
+other : torproxy (if you want to clone file server which on tor network